Kwuffin/AP-her/opdracht_3/src/README.md

 train rides except I switched ticket price for time.
 The average speed of a train in the Netherlands is about 130km/h.
 So the multiplier for train rides is 1,3.

+### Main
+I start with creating the three different `Travel_Method`s; "car ride", "train ride", and "flight".
+After this I create instances of Node and name them from "A" to "F".

 ### My graph:
 ![graph](Node_setup.png "Graph")